-- 1. Additional details about these vulnerabilities are presented in the Technical report of Institute of Electrical and Electronics Engineers in severity section of the Managed Vulnerability Service (MSS-VM). - 2.
+- 1. Additional details about these vulnerabilities are presented in the Technical report of Institute of Electrical and Electronics Engineers in severity section of the Managed Vulnerability Service (MSS-VM).
+GLESEC can help in the remediation of the identified vulnerabilities. - 2.
 The service MSS-BAS used a group of sample files to simulate the attacks, most of this samples were contained in one or several file types, the following table illustrates which embedded file types were able to successfully infiltrate your network:

-To detect malicious file that could be hidden within another file type solutions such as Sandbox or even better a Content-Disarm & Reconstruct solution can be implemented.
-A Sandbox solution contains the suspicious file in an isolated environment and attempt to execute it in several ways behaving like an end-user, if the payload is triggered, the sandbox can use Content disarm, removing the malicious code embedded in the file and leaving the original file cleansed.
+To detect malicious file that could be hidden within another file type solutions such as Sandbox or even better a Content-Disarm & Reconstruct solution (CDR) can be implemented (if need more information please let us know), this kind of solution is very effective in today's environment.
+A Sandbox solution is more limited than CDR and contains the suspicious file in an isolated environment and attempt to execute it in several ways behaving like an end-user, if the payload is triggered, the sandbox can use Content disarm, removing the malicious code embedded in the file and leaving the original file cleansed.

-3. During this month, most of vulnerabilities come from SSL vulnerabilities and outdated versions of Apache.
+3. During this month, most of vulnerabilities come from SSL vulnerabilities and outdated versions of OracleGlassFish Server.
 In case the servers with the outdated software are used for tests and research or there is no possibility of upgrading the software, it would be advisable to limit the connections from the outside to those servers, only to the authorized parties and filter the rest of the connections.
-For SSL most of the vulnerabilities refer to the use cipher suites and protocols that are no longer considered secure by modern standards; TLS 1.1 is the minimum recommended protocol to use in SSL connections.
+For SSL most of the vulnerabilities refer to the use cipher suites and protocols that are no longer considered secure by modern standards; TLS 1.2 with strong cipher suites is the minimum recommended protocol to use in SSL connections.

-9 (a)
+9 (n)

 - 4. The results for the MSS-BAS vectors tested, shows that the WAF that is currently in place is no dropping or stopping many of the threats that are used in the simulations.
 Proper configuration of the WAF is necessary to ensure the web applications are not affected with SQL injection, XSS or other techniques. - 5.
 Due to the fact that a penetration could have already compromised the internal systems it is recommended to conduct a forensic evaluation of your local network and/or critical systems. - 6.
 It is also important to take a pro-active approach to avoid infection by deployment of technology or contracting a service that can identify an attack without signatures and mitigate this before it causes harm to the organization.
+We recommend considering a true EDR solution and to this effect recommend that we activate for testing on the perimeter our MSS-EDRe (External Managed End Point Detection and Response) as a proof of value (POV).